Nellaker-group/happy/qupath/README.md

 - **Whole WSI label mask:** use a `LabeledImageServer` script (`addLabel(class, value)` per class, `writeImage`) — order of labels matters.
 - **Small section:** set magnification, toggle **Show annotations**, export snapshot as SVG.

----

-## Notes / gaps

-- The manual steps above are the intended workflow; confirm exact menu names against your QuPath version.
-- Set each script's `saveDir` to a real path (the committed scripts use a placeholder `/../projects/...`).
-- The VAL_REGION/TEST_REGION exporter (`GetValTestRegions.groovy`) is only needed for
-  spatially held-out evaluation — a normal random-split train doesn't require it.